-Clinical trials involve the evaluation of the product in healthy volunteers or, in a small number of patients under the supervision of a qualified physician.
-Clinical trials are conducted in accordance with protocols that detail the objectives of the study, steps to monitor safety and the efficacy criteria to be evaluated.
+the product in accordance with protocols

+that detail the objectives of 37

+the study, steps to monitor safety and the efficacy criteria to be evaluated.
 Any product administered in a U.S. clinical trial must be manufactured in accordance with clinical Good Manufacturing Practices, or cGMP, which the FDA determines.
 Each protocol is submitted to the FDA as part of the IND.
 An independent Institutional Review Board, or IRB, at the institution at which the study is conducted must approve the protocol for each clinical study and obtain the informed consent of all participants.
 The IRB will consider, among other things, the existing information on the product, ethical factors, the safety of human subjects, the potential benefits of the therapy and the possible liability of the institution.

-Clinical development is traditionally conducted in three sequential phases, which may overlap:
+Clinical development is traditionally conducted in three sequential phases, which may overlap: - In Phase I, products are typically introduced into subjects to test for

-- In Phase I, products are typically introduced into subjects to test for adverse reactions, dosage tolerance, absorption and distribution, metabolism, excretion and clinical pharmacology. - Phase II studies a limited patient population to (i) determine the efficacy of the product for specific targeted indications and populations, (ii) determine optimal dosage and dosage tolerance and (iii) identify possible adverse effects and safety risks.
-When a dose is chosen and a candidate product proves to be effective and safe in Phase II evaluations, Phase III trials begin. - Phase III trials are undertaken to conclusively demonstrate clinical efficacy and test further for safety within an expanded patient population, generally at multiple study sites.

-The FDA continually reviews the clinical trial plans and results and may suggest changes or require discontinuance at any time if significant safety issues arise.
+'''

+adverse

+reactions,

+dosage

+tolerance,

+absorption

+and

+distribution,

+metabolism,

+excretion and

+clinical

+pharmacology.

+- Phase II

+studies a

+limited

+patient

+population to

+(i) determine

+the efficacy

+of the

+product for

+specific

+targeted

+indications

+and

+populations,

+(ii)

+determine

+optimal

+dosage and

+dosage

+tolerance and

+(iii)

+identify

+possible

+adverse

+effects and

+safety risks.

+When a dose

+is chosen and

+a candidate

+product

+proves to be

+effective and

+safe in Phase

+ΙI

+evaluations,

+Phase III

+trials begin.

+- Phase III

+trials are

+undertaken to

+conclusively

+demonstrate

+clinical

+efficacy and

+test further

+for safety

+within an

+expanded

+patient

+population,

+generally at

+multiple

+study sites.

+The FDA

+continually

+reviews the

+clinical

+trial plans

+and results

+and may

+suggest

+changes or

+require

+discontinuance

+at any time

+if

+significant

+safety issues

+arise.
+4.

+Submission to

+'''